luhowardmark/GrappoloTK/README.md

 (Balanced Graph Coloring)

 H. Lu, M. Halappanavar, D. Chavarria-Miranda, A. Gebremedhin, A. Panyala, A. Kalyanaraman.
 Algorithms for Balanced Colorings with Applications in Parallel Computing.
-IEEE Transactions on Parallel and Distributed Processing Symposium, vol. 28, no. 5, pp. 1240-1256, May 1 2017, DOI: 10.1109/TPDS.2016,2620142.
+IEEE Transactions on Parallel and Distributed Systems, vol. 28, no. 5, pp. 1240-1256, May 1 2017, DOI: 10.1109/TPDS.2016,2620142.